RISC-KC/basic_rv32s/guidelines/development_log.md

 I haven’t yet found a way to run a testbench, but it seems like a pretty good tool.
 I don’t know at what synthesis level Vivado generated the schematic, but the rough form looked similar enough that it seemed fine.
 While testing the ALU in DigitalJS, I discovered that the SUB instruction wasn’t working properly.
 For some reason, when it was SUB, the MUX signal did select the SUB calculation circuit, but the SUB output was shown as xxxx.
 I raised this with CC84, and he said he’d take another look if he had time when he got back from off-base leave today.
-Come to think of it, I was a bit flustered because there was no explicit code specifying how to handle negative results from subtraction, but in the first place the ALU input data are 32-bit “sign-extended”…
+Come to think of it, I was a bit flustered because there was no explicit code specifying how to handle negative results from subtraction, but in the first place the ALU input data are 32-bit “sign-extended”...
 Oh, no—right.
 When the subtraction result is negative, a two’s-complement sign-extended value should come out, and it seems there’s no related logic.
 When calculating negative minus negative, since it’s arithmetic on signed values, the result will be signed anyway, so that’s fine, but if a positive and a negative, or a positive and a positive yield a negative result, it seems necessary to review the logic of the ALUresult output.